sto3014/ZattooPlugin/README.md

   or `Apply` in the main window, no update will happen.
   After the update, `Update own channel list (only once)` will be un-checked.

-The merge/replace process depends on if `Update only channels which are subscribed` is checked or not:
+The merge/replace process depends on if `Add only subscribed channels` is checked or not:

-&#9745; `Update only channels which are subscribed`
+&#9745; `Add only subscribed channels`

 * `Replace`
   All existing entries in your channel list will be removed first.